commschamp/comms_champion/README.md

 to manually implement required communication protocol rather than relying on the existing tools for code generation.

-This project is a core of **CommsChampion ecosystem", which comes to help in developing binary communication protocols, with main focus on **embedded systems** with limited resources (including bare-metal ones) and choosing **C++(11)** programming language to do so.
+This project is a core of **CommsChampion ecosystem**, which comes to help in developing binary communication protocols, with main focus on **embedded systems** with limited resources (including bare-metal ones) and choosing **C++(11)** programming language to do so.